iamdurga/iamdurga.github.io/_posts/2022-02-11-r-exercise-read-data-from-json-api.md

     26.846319  0.639963 72.513718

-Current state variable have three types of values active, death, recovered and about 72% people are recovered similarly approximately 27% people have covid posite and as compared to recoved ratio only 0.63% were deaths.
-From the data above maximum people can recovered from covid.
+Current_state variable have three type of values active, death and recovered, about 72% people are recovered. similarly, approximately 27% people have covid positive and as compared to recoved ratio only 0.63% were death.
+Above data signify that maximum people could recovered from covid

 ## Number and percentage of the "isReinfected" variable, what percentage of cases were re-infected in Nepal at the given time period in the database?
 Was it realistic?